-Monuments in Paris France - Page 5
+Historical Paris Monuments in France - Page 5

-With Paris having such a rich history you will find many different monuments including historical buildings that date back hundreds of years, to the more modern monuments that have only been around for a few years.
+With Paris having such a rich history you will find many different historical Paris monuments including historical buildings that date back hundreds of years, to the more modern monuments that have only been around for a few years.

 Paris monuments